So, what on earth is a doula?

 - I will not disturb you while you are in labour, calm and focused preparing for the arrival of your baby.

-My aim is to be here for you and for your partner, because I know I wouldn't be the mother I am today without the nurture, love and care that I received during my pregnancy and birth.
+My aim is to be here for you and for your partner, because I know I wouldn't be the mother I am today without the nurture, love and care that I received during my pregnancies and during the birth of my children.
 I will be honoured to accompany you on this journey and to support you throughout your pregnancy, birth and the beginning of the amazing adventure that motherhood is.

 I strongly believe that there is a doula for every mother, and I encourage you to meet with various doulas before choosing the right one for you.
 I offer you a first consultation meeting, free of charge, so you can get to know me and decide whether I am the right birth companion for you.
 So please don't hesitate to get in touch and let's meet for a chat and a cuppa!